khaleel-git/DevOPS/Networking/README.md

 ### TCP deeply
-packets are sent on time, the integrit is not compromised windowing (negotiate: window of packets) window slowly increase, depending on the size of window you can send data in one go if server can't handle, the server will tell you windows_size=0, it means server is overloaded increase the speed of the data.
+packets are sent on time, the integrit is not compromised windowing (negotiate: window of packets) window size 2B window slowly increase, depending on the size of window you can send data in one go if server can't handle, the server will tell you windows_size=0, it means server is overloaded increase the speed of the data.